-Figure 2 Global distribution of Miradi users
+Figure 4.
+Global distribution of Miradi users

-Continued growth and improvement in software such as the Miradi and Miradi Share is dependent on an active market of subscribers paying for software licences to allow investment in continued development.
-However the current licencing business model relies on groups that do not have a history of investing in technology support for conservation, or are reluctant to do so.
+Continued growth and improvement in software such as Miradi and Miradi Share is dependent on an active market of subscribers paying for licences to provide investment in continued development.
+However the current licencing business model relies on groups that do not have a history of investing in technology for conservation, or are reluctant to do so.
 This under-investment is constraining the pace at which the sector can improve its efficiency and effectiveness.

-This picture is partly explained by the fact that many practitioners have learnt their craft without the support of systems.
+This situation is partly explained by the fact that many practitioners have learnt their craft without the support of systems.
 Consequently, they are more comfortable creating written documents rather than codified information.

-A small survey3 indicates that, when new practitioners are appropriately trained in developing projects using the Open Standards and Miradi, they are comfortable with codifying information and using systems to record and share the information.
+A small survey3 indicates that, when new practitioners are appropriately trained in developing projects using the Open Standards and Miradi, they are quite comfortable with codifying information and using systems to record and share the information.
+See results below.